kreiach/8Blit/s02e01/01-README.txt

-1 example of basic sprite animation
+5 examples of basic sprite animation